2010 Los Angeles Angels season

-The 2010 Los Angeles Angels of Anaheim season is the franchise's 50th season and 45th in Anaheim.
-The Angels began this season as the three-time defending American League West division champions.
+The 2010 Los Angeles Angels of Anaheim season was the franchise's 50th season and 45th in Anaheim.
+The Angels began this season as the three-time defending American League West champions.
+The Angels failed to improved on their 97–65 record from 2009 and missed the postseason for the first time since 2006, along with clinching their first losing season since 2003 by finishing 80–82.
 During the 2010 season, the Angels hosted the MLB All-Star Game at Angel Stadium for the third time in franchise history.

-2009–2010 Offseason
+2009–2010 offseason

-The Los Angeles Angels of Anaheim had to address four vital free agencies going into the offseason, with right fielder Bobby Abreu, ace John Lackey, leadoff third baseman Chone Figgins and aging slugger Vladimir Guerrero all entering free agency.
-The offseason challenge for the Angels was one of the toughest in baseball with ESPN saying one of the top ten offseason questions was "Will the Angels be able to keep their team together?"
+Going into the offseason, The Los Angeles Angels of Anaheim had four crucial players going into free agency, right fielder Bobby Abreu, ace John Lackey, leadoff third baseman Chone Figgins, and aging slugger Vladimir Guerrero.
+According to ESPN, one of the top ten offseason questions was "Will the Angels be able to keep their team together?"

-Going into the postseason Angels trimmed roughly $51 million off their payroll with many of the teams highly paid stars becoming free agents: Vladimir Guerrero, Kelvim Escobar, John Lackey, Bobby Abreu, Chone Figgins, Darren Oliver and Robb Quinlan.
-However, the Angels also had eight player going into salary arbitration: pitchers Jered Weaver and Joe Saunders, catchers Mike Napoli and Jeff Mathis, infielders Erick Aybar, Maicer Izturis and Howie Kendrick and outfielder Reggie Willits.

 On November 5, 2009, the first day eligible players could file for free agency, the Angels signed Bobby Abreu to a two-year deal, with a club option for 2012.
 Soon after, general manager Tony Reagins stated the team's focus was on re-signing Lackey and Figgins.
-A few days later, owner Arte Moreno added he wanted to retain both Lackey and Figgins, but with limited payroll options, would have to choose just one of the two stars.
+A few days later, owner Arte Moreno added he wanted to retain both Lackey and Figgins, but with limited payroll options, they would have to choose just one of the two stars.
 "If you look at what they're asking, you can't bring both of them back", Moreno said.
 Negotiations with Guerrero also stalled, as Moreno added, "We've talked to his agent just recently.
 We talked to his agent two years ago.
 We could never get close enough.
 It's very emotional for us."

 After signing Abreu, Los Angeles Times reporter Mike DiGiovanna estimated that GM Tony Reagins had roughly $12 million to spend to keep payroll at the same level as the previous year.
-With about $12 million to work with, Reagins said."We do have money available to be active in free agency, and there are some areas we can work with that will give us more flexibility.
+With about $12 million to work with, Reagins said.
+"We do have money available to be active in free agency, and there are some areas we can work with that will give us more flexibility.
 We feel we can take on some payroll, but we're going to have to be creative."

-The Angels offered arbitration to both Lackey and Figgins on December 2, but not to 39-year-old Darren Oliver, who had just come off a surprisingly good season, enough to earn him Elias Sports Bureau ranking as a Type A Free Agent.
-This move assured the Angels of receiving first-round draft picks should Lackey or Figgins decided to sign elsewhere.
+The Angels offered arbitration to both Lackey and Figgins on December 2, but not to 39-year-old Darren Oliver, who had just come off a surprisingly good season, enough to earn him an Elias Sports Bureau ranking as a Type A Free Agent.
+This move assured the Angels of receiving first-round draft picks should Lackey or Figgins decide to sign elsewhere.